Understanding Bond Returns

 The Sources of Bond Risks and Returns

-As I said, if you hold a bond to maturity, its returns are largely predetermined.
+As stated above, if you hold a bond to maturity, its returns are largely predetermined.
 As long as the issuer doesn’t stop paying off the bond, then you know exactly what your returns will be.

-The returns don’t require much in the way of explanation – they were determined by the price you paid when you bought the bond, so you don’t need to worry about what the markets are doing.
+The returns don’t require much explanation – they were determined by the price you paid when you bought the bond, so you don’t need to worry about what the markets are doing.
 Holding bonds to maturity – especially in the context of a bond ladder designed to meet future expenses – can often make a lot of sense.

 Breaking Down Bond Returns